 The food and beverage processing industry is in the midst of significant upheaval, and the Lehigh Valley has exactly the correct combination of economic assets to allow companies to take advantage of those changes.

-Lehigh County is the home of more beverage manufacturing companies than any of the other 66 counties in the state of Pennsylvania.
+Lehigh County is home to more beverage manufacturing companies than any other Pennsylvania county.

 As customer demands have changed, numerous new subsector opportunities have arisen in the food and beverage processing sector.
 The Lehigh Valley boasts a unique mix of assets to accommodate this fast-changing industry, including a central location with a well-developed transportation infrastructure, agricultural products for food processing, and the availability of water and sewer capacity lines.